10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best sunscreen applicator

 Okay, so we know this isn't technically a sunscreen.
 However, it has made our list because it makes applying sunscreen so much easier, plus, it's super fun for kids!
-You may recognise it as the award-winning, child-friendly sunscreen applicator as featured on Dragons Den.
+You may recognise it as the award-winning, child-friendly sunscreen applicator featured on Dragons' Den.
 The empty sun cream applicator can be filled with your favourite sun cream.
-Our Mother & Baby Product Writer Hannah James has tried the sunscreen applicator herself and highly recommends it, saying her five-year-old loves using it independently and that due to the design, there is no waste.
+Our Mother and Baby Product Writer, Hannah James, has tried the sunscreen applicator herself and highly recommends it, saying her five-year-old loves using it independently and that, due to the design, there is no waste.
 "If your child doesn't like having sun cream applied, this is a game-changer," she says, "It makes applying sun cream much easier."

 We love that it's travel-sized, holding 100ml, making it perfect for holiday hand luggage or popping in a bag for summer day trips.
-It also has an anti-bacterial coating and space so that the applicator can be clearly labelled with your child's name too, which makes it a brilliant product for sending with them to nursery or school.
+It also has an anti-bacterial coating and space so that the applicator can be clearly labelled with your child's name, which makes it a brilliant product to send to nursery or school.
 One reviewer says it spreads the right amount on your skin so you don't end up with a super thick layer.
-Another reviewer says the best part for everyone is your hands are still clean after using it, which is perfect for kids using it independently.
-Users say just give it a little shake before use then the cream can be applied really quickly.
-There's no need to replace the full unit either, just replace the sponge applicator heads and recycle the old one!
-And if you do need to dispose of the whole thing – all parts are recyclable.
+Another reviewer says the best part for everyone is that your hands are still clean after using it, which is perfect for kids using it independently.
+Users say give it a little shake before use, then the cream can be applied really quickly.
+There's no need to replace the full unit either, replace the sponge applicator heads and recycle the old one!
+And if you do need to dispose of the whole thing, all parts are recyclable.

 Pros